dapr/docs/concepts/bindings/bindings_api.md

 The ```metadata.name``` is the name of the binding.

-If running place this file in your `components` folder next to your state store and message queue yml configurations.
+If running self hosted locally, place this file in your `components` folder next to your state store and message queue yml configurations.

 If running on kubernetes apply the component to your cluster.

-> **Note:** In production never place passwords or secrets within Dapr components.
-For information on securly storing and retrieving secrets refer to [Setup Secret Store](../../../howto/setup-secret-store)
+> **Note:** In production never place passwords or secrets within Dapr component files.
+For information on securely storing and retrieving secrets using secret stores refer to [Setup Secret Store](../../../howto/setup-secret-store)

 ## Invoking Service Code Through Input Bindings

-A developer who wants to trigger her app using an input binding can listen on a ```POST``` http endpoint with the route name being the same as ```metadata.name```.
+A developer who wants to trigger their app using an input binding can listen on a ```POST``` http endpoint with the route name being the same as ```metadata.name```.

 On startup Dapr sends a ```OPTIONS``` request to the ```metadata.name``` endpoint and expects a different status code as ```NOT FOUND (404)``` if this application wants to subscribe to the binding.

-The ```metadata``` section is an open key/value metadata pair that allows a binding to define connection properties, as well as custom properties unique to the implementation.
+The ```metadata``` section is an open key/value metadata pair that allows a binding to define connection properties, as well as custom properties unique to the component implementation.

 ### Examples

-For example, here's how a Python application subscribes for events from ```Kafka``` using an Dapr API compliant platform:
+For example, here's how a Python application subscribes for events from ```Kafka``` using a Dapr API compliant platform.
+Note how the metadata.name value `kafkaevent` in the components matches the POST route name in the Python code.

 #### Kafka Component